HCABurns/CodinGame-Solutions/README.md

 CodingGame has a vast selection of challenging problems, in a variety of different contexts, requiring knowledge in all aspects of programming to solve them.

-There are multiple different modes available: Clash of Code, Puzzles, Code Golf, Bot Programming, Optimization.
+There are multiple different modes available: Clash of Code, Puzzles, Code Golf, Bot Programming and Optimization.
 Each mode offers something unqiue and challenging.

 ## What is Clash of Code?